 It is not recorded who built Szitnya Castle but it is assumed that it was built after the Mongolian Invasion of 1241-42 when King Béla IV was feverishly rose castle after castle in fear of the horse-archer nomads.
-Szitnya’s role was to defend the area of the Mining Towns District of Upper Hungary, the area which supplied Europe with huge quantities of gold and silver.
+Szitnya’s role was to defend the area of the Mining Towns District of Upper Hungary, the area that supplied Europe with huge quantities of gold and silver.
 Here is more about the mining Towns of Hungary:

 The village of the castle can boast a church built in the first part of the 13th century in Romanesque style.
 Inside, you can see statues from the 14th century and its altar is from the 17th century.
 Its Gothic paintings are treasured in the Museum of Túrócszentmárton.

 The owners of the castle from the early centuries are not listed anywhere.
 All we know is, that the high-ranked Lévai Cseh family became its owner before 1542.
 Baron Lévai Cseh Gábor lost his life while defending the city of Pest against the Turks in 1542 and his only son, János inherited Szitnya Castle.
 (Please, note that I use the Oriental name order for Hungarians where family names come first.)